Buyer’s Guide: Safety Glasses

 Safety glasses that are easily scratched won’t serve you well.
 To invest in scratch-resistant safety glasses, check the package for a label indicating that the lenses have been treated in polycrystalline diamond or diamond-like carbon (DLC).
 While the initial cost of a scratch-resistant pair may be a little higher, you can expect such a pair to last a lot longer than a pair with scratch-prone lenses.

 Many safety glasses include additional features that may be beneficial to specific individuals or in specific situations.
 For instance, some pairs allow you to attach hearing protection to the arms of the glasses.
 Others are vent-free and designed for use in extreme heat situations, such as wildfires.

 1. BEST FOR MOST PURPOSES: 3M Virtua CCS Protective Eyewear

 For common projects around the house—replacing a door, for example, or sanding prior to painting—3M Virtua CCS safety glasses offer an ANSI approved impact rating and are lightweight enough to ensure a high level of comfort.
 The glasses also boast such features as a foam gasket around the frame to help block dust, anti-fog lenses with UVA and UVB protection, and a wrap-around design for peripheral protection.

-If you’ll be cutting tile with a grinder or soldering using a blow torch, you need heat-resistant eye protection like that offered by the Sellstrom Cutting Odyssey II Safety Glasses.
+If you’ll be cutting tile with a grinder or soldering using a blow torch, you need heat-resistant eye protection like that offered by the Sellstrom Cutting Odyssey II Safety Goggles.
 With heat-resistant lenses and a flame-resistant, adjustable band—not to mention indirect venting to reduce fogging—these ANSI-approved safety glasses will keep your eyes safe when the heat is on.